 Birding Wisconsin, with its many upland and wet habitats, is a great experience during spring warbler migration.
-You arrive on Sunday April 16th.
-Sunday evening we’ll have a meet-and-greet dinner.
-The field trip starts Monday morning April 17th ending Friday April 21st., with a Friday afternoon airport drop off.
+You arrive on Monday May 6th.
+The field trip starts Monday morning May 6th ending Friday May 10th., with a Friday afternoon airport drop off.
 Friday night hotel is not part of the field trip.
 This is a small group field trip limited up to six participants.
 If you decide to stay Friday evening, you’ll need to secure a room for yourself.

 YBT uses comfortable vehicles a 12-person van for six birders.

 If you need to add warblers to your life list this is a good trip to see 22 plus warblers.
 The 2017 field trips observed 24 species of warblers.
 This five-day field trip / tour will provide birders with opportunities to experience a touch of America’s conservation history, with visits to the boyhood home of John Muir park and Aldo Leopold’s Pine Island Preserve, as well the Baraboo Mountains of central Wisconsin.
 Also included in the field trip is a visit to the International Crane Foundation breeding and visitor center.
 The Mississippi Flyway, as it cuts through Wisconsin, is an overlooked birding opportunity for California Birders seeking Neotropical spring migrants.
 We’ll witness spring migration during its peak period, with many species in full breeding plumage.
 Bring your camera to take advantage of the many photo opportunities this field trip will provide.

 Birders Testimonial 2023 Rich another fabulous field trip I added a number of “Lifers” from Jane Hicks past Solano Audubon Board member.